-APS Reference Title and AASB Reference Accounting policy statement Additional expenditure, including total new projects and total existing projects investing expenditure.
-1055.B Budgetary Information Application A Group A public authority must only disclose an explanation for a variance between the actual amounts and the corresponding original budget amounts (as presented to Parliament in Budget Paper 4) for the Statement of Comprehensive Income and Total Investing Expenditure if the variance exceeds the greater of 10% of the original budgeted amount and 5% of the original budgeted total expenses for the following: all classes of expenses, all classes of income, revenue from and payments to SA Government, net cost of providing services, net result and total other comprehensive income in the Statement of Comprehensive Income and Statement of Administered Comprehensive Income total investing expenditure including the total investing expenditure on new projects and total investing expenditure on existing projects.
-AASB 1058 Income of N Not-for-Profit Entities 1058.A Volunteer Services 19 A public authority must not recognise volunteer services when the services would not have been purchased if they had not been donated.
+APS Reference Title and AASB Reference Accounting policy statement 1055.B Variances 6 and 7 A Group A public authority must only disclose an explanation for a variance if the variance is more than 10% of the original budgeted amount and more than 5% of the total expenses or expenditure reported in the relevant statement.
+AASB 1058 Income of Not-for-Profit Entities 1058.A Volunteer Services 19 A public authority must not recognise volunteer services when the services would not have been purchased if they had not been donated.
 1058.B Transition C3 A public authority must apply the Standard retrospectively with the cumulative effect of initially applying this Standard recognised at the date of initial application.
 1058.C Transition C6 A public authority must not apply the completed contracts/transactions practical expedient.
-AASB 1059 Service Concession Arrangements: Grantors 1059.A Scope 2 If a public authority forms the view that the public authority may have a service concession arrangement, then the public authority must seek approval from the DTF CE or his/her delegate to apply the Standard.
+AASB 1059 Service Co oncession Arrangements: (Grantors 1059.A Scope 2 If a public authority forms the view that the public authority may have a service concession arrangement, then the public authority must seek approval from the DTF CE or his/her delegate to apply the Standard.
 A public authority must not apply this Standard without approval from the DTF CE or his/her delegate.